ericjanto/notes-publisher/content/notes/iaml-lecture.md

     2. Assemble ith part from all classes to make the ith fold
     ```
 - Evaluation measures
-  - There are lots ways for deciding if
+  - There are lots ways for deciding if ...
+TODO: transfer rest from written notes
 ## Week 4: Linear Regression
 - The Regression Problem
   - Compare it to the classification problem: